cfe-lab/MiCall/docs/steps.md

     relative to the full reference genome
   * query_pos - 1-based position of the nucleotide before the insertion,
     relative to the contig
-  * insertion - sequence of the insertion
+  * insertion - sequence of the insertion (as nucleotides), computed in the same way as for conseq.csv (e.g. mixture cutoffs, deletions and low coverage).
+    If there was not an insertion in the reads at this position, this is counted as a deletion relative to the insertion.
 * merged_contigs.csv
   * contig - the consensus sequence from all merged reads of that insert length
 * mutations.csv